FranciscoZacarias/noname/README.md

 - This is not a very good program, it was me learning opengl and writing a renderer from scratch, without external sources or research.
 Failing was the goal.
 - Because I'm (mostly) not using external cross-platform dependencies, this application is windows only, since the os layer of my base cose only has Win32 code implemented (even though this is opengl).

-### Renderer
-- There are no meshes.
-Cubes, arrows and quads (which are all the rendered objects in this program) are defined mathematically and the renderer has enough context to know how to render them.
-- Program is rendered into a MSAA offscreen FBO that aplies anti aliasing.
-Then this is copied into a intermidiate FBO that applies post processing (No post processing is happening in the program though).
-Then it is rendered into texture quad, which is the actual screen.
-- Font rendering.
-I use stb_truetype.h to load the font data into a struct and save the atlas.
-Then I've implemented culling and rendering the flipped texture.

 ### Adding, removing and selecting
 - Hover cubes, highlight hovered face and `ADD` adjacent cube or `REMOVE` hovered cube.
 - Select one ore more cubes.